yasirarism/MissKatyPyro/README.md

 ## [7] Tutorial Deploy (Recommended using Docker/Docker Compose)

 #### Build And Run Using Legacy Method
-- Make sure minimum python version is 3.8 to prevent some errors.
+- Make sure minimum python version is 3.8 and max python 3.11 to prevent some errors.
 Check it with this command:
 ```
 python3 --version
 ```